-Crane accidents – Cranes are dangerous in several ways.
-Individuals in close proximity but not operating the crane can be struck by its moving parts.
+Cranes are dangerous in several ways.
+Individuals nearby but not operating the crane can be struck by its moving parts.
 Operators, on the other hand, can sustain injuries if the crane is being used on an unstable site, causing it to topple over.
 Loads can also fall from the crane and cause a serious accident.

-Electrocution – The use of tools and machinery poses a specific threat of electrocution, which can cause serious trauma and death.
+The use of tools and machinery poses a specific threat of electrocution, which can cause serious trauma and death.
 The risk of this injury is heightened when a construction worker lacks adequate training or an employer cuts corners on safety for faster production.

 - Construction companies

-- Property owner
+- Property owners

-- Other workers
+- Other construction workers

 Legal Options for Those Injured in Construction Accidents